Caloola: Mining village

 The impetus for the official establishment of a village was gold mining, after reef gold was found there in 1871.
 In 1897, there were three reef mines in the area.
 The most significant of these was the Caloola Creek Gold Mine.
 The Caloola Creek Gold Mining Co. had been registered in 1872.
 The mine continued in operation, until at least 1914, and probably somewhat later.

 The site of a village, with the official name of Egan, was set aside on 27 January 1871.
 The site was between the left bank of Caloola Creek and the right bank of its tributary McGeorges Creek, on either side of the road now known as Trunkey Road, which was originally its main street.
 Within the village, the main street was called Lanarch Street.
 Other planned streets of Egan included Belmore, Corrie and Caloola Streets.
 The village had been planned in 1870.
 As a result of the Crown Lands Act of 1884, the village of Egan was proclaimed a village in 1885.

 The manager of the Caloola Creek Gold Mine, in 1872, was Patrick Egan and it seems likely that the village took its official name from his surname.
 However, as the locality was already known as Caloola, or Caloola Creek, and it had an existing church and post office, the village was always better known as Caloola.
 The village seems to have grown, but not very much beyond the few buildings that were already on its site by 1871.
+Caloola had a post office, using that name, from 1858 to 1931.

 A provisional school opened in 1871.
 An application was made for a public school at Caloola in August 1877.
 The public school opened in September 1877 and a board to control it was appointed in November of the same year.
 A teacher's residence existed at Caloola by 1880.
 The public school closed in 1891, reopening again as a provisional school in 1896.
 In 1904 residents were agitating for the opening of a public school.
 Tenders were called for the construction of a public school building in 1906.
 The school became a 'half time school' in 1909 and finally closed altogether, in 1917, after the mine had closed.
 In 1954, residents were once again advocating opening a school at Caloola, this time without success.
 The school was on the western side of Trunkey Road, at the southern end of the village.

 In 1879, a contract was let for roadworks for a road connecting Caloola with Newbridge, which from 1882 lay on the Main Western railway line.

 In 1902 and 1903, the size of the land allocated to the village was reduced and some streets closed, to more realistically reflect the future prospects of the village.
 By 1982, the village had been officially renamed Caloola and Trunkey Road had been realigned so that it ran slightly to the west of the old main street, Lanarch Street.